Location: Across from BDG Quad

 Coed: by Floor

-Graham-Lees is the oldest residential building on campus, and, with 215 single and double rooms, it is also the largest.
+Graham-Lees is the oldest residential building on campus.
 Two earlier dorms, Graham and Lees, were joined in 1940 to make this U-shaped residence hall for first-year students.
-Men live on the first and second floors while first-year women live on the third and fourth floors.
-Rooms are divided into halls of 12-15 residents who share a bathroom, resident adviser (RA), peer counselor and themed decorations.
+Men live on the first and second floors while women live on the third and fourth floors.
+Rooms are divided into halls of approximately 20 residents who share a bathroom, resident adviser (RA), peer counselor and themed decorations.

 Each bedroom contains: